open-webrtc-toolkit/owt-server/doc/servermd/Server.md

         cd Release-<Version>/
         bin/init-rabbitmq.sh [--deps]
    > **Note**: You can change the shell scripts to initialize them according to your own requirement.
 Or choose any other existing MongoDB or RabbitMQ service, like those with cluster support.
-Make sure MongoDB and RabbitMQ services are started prior to all MCU cluster nodes.
+Make sure MongoDB and RabbitMQ services are started prior to all OWT server cluster nodes.

     If non-default user of rabbitmq-server is used, do as following in each module: